Big Mary, the day after

-Big Mary
+Big Mary the Elephant

-Died 1916 - Erwin, Tennessee
+Erwin, Tennessee

 How do you kill something as big as an elephant?
-This was the problem that vexed the people of Kingsport, TN, when they had to bump off Big Mary, a pachyderm that went bad.
+This was the problem that vexed the people of Kingsport, Tennessee, when they had to bump off Big Mary, a pachyderm that went bad.

 Big Mary was part of a circus that was touring eastern Tennessee.
 While in Kingsport, one of her trainers made the mistake of poking her with a stick.
-She immediately stomped him to death (tradition has it that the trainer was a bad man and that Big Mary held a grudge).
+She immediately stomped him to death (Tradition has it that the trainer was a bad man and that Big Mary held a grudge).

 What to do?
 The circus felt that having a "killer elephant" would be bad for business.
 It made fiscal sense to get rid of Big Mary -- and to do it publicly, so that word would get around.